ethanhuanginst/STM32CubeIDE-Workshop-2019/hands-on/07_ISR_in_ICTM/README.md

-7. After building project, we get SysTick_Handler and 2nd vector table (g_pfnVectors_itcm) are placed in section .itcmram which is located in ITCMRAM memory region by checking Build Analyzer as shown below:
+7. After building project, SysTick_Handler and 2nd vector table (g_pfnVectors_itcm) are placed in section .itcmram which is located in ITCMRAM memory region by checking Build Analyzer as shown below:
    ![](../../docs/imgs/hands-on/09_21_BuildAnalyzer_case2.png)